-Highest General Aggregate for Four Years of
+- Highest General Aggregate for Four Years of Arts

-Arts

 Gold Medal donated by His Excellency the Archbishop.

+- Highest General Aggregate for Four Years of

+Commerce

+Gold Medal donated by His Worship the Mayor.

-Highest General Aggregate for Three Years of
+- Highest General Aggregate for Three Years

-Engineering
+of Engineering

 Gold Medal donated by Hon.
 Angus L. Macdonald.